 This all means that without the newly invented technology to capture carbon on a massive scale, and without the technology to maintain and gradually reduce “The Aerosol Masking Effect” without burning fossil fuels, then no matter what you do the end result is the same (catastrophic overheating, societal collapse, and extinction).
 The second paradox follows from understanding the conclusion of the first paradox, meaning that we currently need the geoengineering technology to address “The Greenhouse Effect” and “The Aerosol Masking Effect,” but it does not yet exist at the scale needed to adequately address the atmospheric issues we are all faced with.

-We now reach the end of “The Rabbit Hole” and know what the full reality is.
+We now reach the end of “The Rabbit Hole” and have been informed with regards to the FULL environmental reality.
 We know that the situation is dire and that the bulk of the world’s people must be fully informed to have any chance at all for a future.
 We know that we must face the full truth and develop the emotional capacity to follow through with this.
 We must mature in these ways and use all available intellectual resources to do so.
 We know that we must use every collective ability we currently possess to develop the scaled-up technologies needed to realistically address BOTH “The Greenhouse Effect” and “The Aerosol Masking Effect.”
 We know that simply arguing for cutting fossil fuel emissions is delusional on its own, even though moving away from fossil fuel use is still required.
 We know that we must collectively drop belief systems that reinforce notions of infinite growth and false sense of self-worth contributing to endless and thoughtless taking from the Earth without any consideration for the whole.
 We know that we must grow up and out of these beliefs because of the deadly natural consequences associated with them.
 We must form a new relationship with our provider (Earth) that is healthy and sustainable, and seek out ways to establish this new relationship.